 Lākhā.
 A resinous secretion produced by the Lac Insect, Laccifer indicola (Ja VI 55).
 The tiny red larvas of this insect settle on the young shoots of certain plants and secrete lac to protect their bodies.
 This is collected, processed and then made into various objects or used as a paint or dye.
 Lac is red in colour (Thī 440) and was used to make coins, tokens (Vin III 237) and paint (S II 101; III 152).
 Women painted the palms of their hands and the soles of their feet with lac dye (Ja VI 269).
 See Alattaka.

 Lāja.
 See Dhañña.

 Lāmajjaka.
-Hindi lamjak, Cymbopogon jwarancusa.
+Cymbopogon jwarancusa.
 A tall densely-tufted grass with a very aromatic root.
-This root is used to soothe fever and also to flavor food.
-The Buddha was once offered a meal of rice gruel cooked with jujube and sesame oil and mixed with pepper, garlic and lāmajjaka (Vv.43,6).
+This root is used to soothe fever and also to flavour food.
+The Buddha was once offered a meal of rice gruel cooked with jujube and sesame oil and mixed with pepper, garlic and lāmajjaka (Vv-a 186).

 Lodda.
-Hindi lodh, Symplocos racemosa (Ja.V,405).
+Symplocos racemosa (Ja V 405).
 A small evergreen tree with dark grey, oblong elliptic leaves and white flowers gradually turning yellow.